aehng/Lecture-Notes/Module3/UML.md

     Horse <|-- Mule
 ```

-(I apologize if these arrow heads appear dark in your browser; they are supposed to be light.)
+*I apologize that the inheritance arrow heads appear dark; they are supposed to be light*

 This diagram states the following facts:

 *   `Chicken` *is a* kind of `Animal`
 *   `Sheep` *is a* kind of `Animal`